Learning Outcomes

 “hello”

-Note that we created tuples in JavaScript using [] – actually they were fixed-length arrays, don’t confuse them for Haskell lists or tuples.
+Note that we created tuples in JavaScript using []—actually they were fixed-length arrays, don’t confuse them for Haskell lists or tuples.

 Lazy by Default

-Haskell strategy for evaluating expressions is lazy by default – that is it defers evaluation of expressions until it absolutely must produce a value.
-Laziness is of course possible in other languages (as we have seen in JavaScript), and there are many lazy data-structures defined and available for PureScript (and most other functional languages).
-Conversely, Haskell can be forced to use strict evaluation and has libraries of datastructures with strict semantics if you need them.
+Haskell strategy for evaluating expressions is lazy by default—that is it defers evaluation of expressions until it absolutely must produce a value.
+Laziness is of course possible in other languages (as we have seen in JavaScript), and there are many lazy data-structures defined and available for PureScript (and most other functionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. languages).
+Conversely, Haskell can be forced to use strict evaluation and has libraries of datastructures with strict semanticsThe processes a computer follows when executing a program in a given language. if you need them.

 However, lazy by default sets Haskell apart.
 It has pros and cons, on the pro side: